gmc-code/PC-Microbit-Extension-backup/docs/bots/MiniBit/MiniBit_motors.rst

     | Converts a value from a range of (0, 10) to an equivalent value in the range (0, 1023).

-| The code below converts a speed from a range of (0, 10) to an equivalent value in the range (0, 1023).
+| The code below converts a speed from a value in the range of (0, 10) to an equivalent value in the range (0, 1023).

 .. code-block:: python